opensearch-project/documentation-website/_api-reference/document-apis/bulk.md

 - Create

   Creates a document if it doesn't already exist and returns an error otherwise.
-The next line must include a JSON document.
+The next line must include a JSON document:

   ```json
   { "create": { "_index": "movies", "_id": "tt1392214" } }